sglavoie/sglavoie.github.io-source/content/pages/learning-progress-2020.md

 ## September

+### 28

+-   [Foundations of Data Science: K-Means Clustering](https://www.coursera.org/learn/data-science-k-means-clustering-python/): using the Pandas library to read, sort and filter data; plotting and labelling data; interpreting data; organizing the work.
+- Book Python for Data Analysis: built-in data structures; currying; files and the operating system; bytes and Unicode with files; NumPy basics arrays and vectorized computation.

 ### 27

--   [Foundations of Data Science: K-Means Clustering](https://www.coursera.org/learn/data-science-k-means-clustering-python/): Working with Multidimensional Data in Python; using the Pandas Library to Read, Sort and Filter Data.
+-   [Foundations of Data Science: K-Means Clustering](https://www.coursera.org/learn/data-science-k-means-clustering-python/): Working with multidimensional data in Python; using the Pandas library to read, sort and filter data.
-- Book Python for Data Analysis: Review basics of Python; built-in Data Structures.
+- Book Python for Data Analysis: Review basics of Python; built-in data structures.

 ### 26